NREL/HPC/bash/index.md

 | A valid Bash identifier is followed by `()` and contains some function(s) enclosed by `{ }`<br>(i.e. `func() { echo "test"; } ` ) | Declare a function which can be re/used throughout a Bash script.
 See the either of ["`{ }`"](#--single-braces) or [functions](#functions) for more info. |
 | | |

-Note that whitespace is required, prohibited, or ignored in selection situations.
+Note that whitespace is required, prohibited, or ignored in certain situations.
 See this block for specific examples of how to use whitespace in the various contexts of parantheses:
 ```bash
 ### Subshells
 (echo hi)   # OK